Appyhigh/feed-sdk-doc/README.md

     ```java
     void initFeedSDK(){
          new FeedSdk().initializeSdk(this, getLifecycle(), user, showCricketNotification); //user can be null also
-         // all the ad ids should be native ad units except search_footer_banner(banner ad unit)
+         // all the ad ids should be native ad units except search_footer_banner_intermediate, native_footer_banner, ad_post_interstitial
          // ...
           AdsModel adsModel = new AdsModel(
             getString(R.string.ad_unit_feed_native),